chrisj0110/oura/README.md

 # Getting last heart rate from Oura

+UPDATE: Something seems to have changed with the oura API that it's not returning real-time stats anymore, so this isn't very useful.

 This gets the most-recent heart rate reading from Oura, displaying the beats per minute, and minutes since the last reading.
 Example output:

 `73 | 29m`